 Any unlawful use or possession of alcoholic beverages by any Student under the age of 21.
+Any student who is found responsible for this violation may receive a monetary fine and/or fee applied to their student account.

 2.7.4 Alcohol - Public Intoxication